sideshowcoder/pressevent/README.md

 Pressevent will monitor registered wordpress installations for updates and sent out email reports once a day.
-Since It's not nice to give away the keys to the kingdom pressevent works with [WP Updater API](http://wordpress.org/plugins/wp-updater-api/) which allows acces to just the information about updates via an API key.
+Since It's not nice to give away the keys to the kingdom pressevent works with [WP Updater API](http://wordpress.org/plugins/wp-updater-api/) which allows access to just the information about updates via an API key.
 It's easily installed and configured like any other Wordpress Plugin.